ngaskill/liferay-docs/develop/tutorials/articles/services/service-security-layers.markdown

 If you're invoking the remote service via web services (e.g., JSON WS, old JSON, Axis, REST, etc.), a two step process of authentication and authentication verification is involved.
-Each call to a Liferay portal web services must be accompanied by a user authentication token.
+Each call to a Liferay portal web service must be accompanied by a user authentication token.
 It's up to the web service caller to produce the token (e.g., through Liferay's utilities or through some third-party software).
 Liferay verifies that there is a Liferay user that matches the token.